 Selangor Journal

-Drones from Futurise at the Selangor Aviation Exhibition 2023 at Skypark Regional Aviation Centre on Sept 8, 2023. — Picture by NUR ADIBAH AHMAD IZAM/SELANGORKINI
+Drones from Futurise at the Selangor Aviation Exhibition at the Skypark Regional Aviation Centre on September 8, 2023. — Picture by NUR ADIBAH AHMAD IZAM/SELANGORKINI

 Drone racing advocates seek stronger ties with govt to promote sport